slspencer/tmtp/standalone/README.txt

 There is not yet any good documentation for this (This is it).

 Output format is SVG.
-Client data (measurements) are imported from a json data file specified on the commend line.
+Client data (measurements) are imported from a json data file specified on the command line.

 Line styles are defined in a json file specified on the command line.